-To learn more about Anne and Dave Jones and their work on fair housing in real estate check out their interview on the Katie Lance Podcast:
+Learn more about Anne and Dave Jones and their work on fair housing in real estate.
+Check out their interview on the Katie Lance Podcast:

 If you’re curious about racism and inequality in Tacoma play out in where we choose (or are able to afford) to live check out Tacoma’s Equity Index.